 Type in different phrases that describe your pillar page for more ideas.

 Next, scroll down to the end of the page.
-Here you will find “people also search for” and “searches related too.”
+You will find “people also search for” and “related too.”

 Google wants you to succeed and tells you exactly what people are searching for.